HillaryDanan/abstraction-intelligence/papers/information_geometry.md

 Why can some systems verify their own computations while others cannot?
 We propose that the capacity for self-monitoring—what we term “hold-and-check”—may have a geometric foundation.
 Drawing on information geometry (Amari, 1985), we hypothesize that certain forms of self-modeling create *curvature* in a system’s information manifold, enabling verification through mechanisms analogous to parallel transport.

+We provide a worked example demonstrating that self-referential Fisher information differs structurally from non-self-referential cases: adding a self-model creates metric coupling between self-dimensions and world-dimensions that is absent in standard statistical manifolds.
+This coupling produces non-trivial geometric structure in the self-model dimensions.

 The framework generates one particularly clean prediction: an architectural experiment comparing matched systems with and without explicit self-monitoring.
-We are explicit throughout about what is established (information geometry foundations), what is analogy (parallel transport as model for working memory), and what remains hypothesis (self-reference creating curvature).
-The geometric framing is currently more suggestive than explanatory—it provides language for qualitative distinctions but does not yet generate quantitative predictions that simpler accounts couldn’t.
-We address this limitation directly.
+We are explicit throughout about what is established, what is demonstrated for specific cases, and what remains hypothesis.

 **Keywords:** information geometry, self-reference, metacognition, Fisher information, large language models